whitecube/laravel-sluggable/README.md

 # Laravel Sluggable

-A trait to use on your models to generate slugs based on another column.
+A trait to use on your models to generate slugs based on another attribute's value.
 Supports translated attributes (using [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable)).

 ## Installation